RaquelPlaza/angular5-dojo/README.md

 ### Installing

-Create a new project with the Angular cli, navigate to the project folder and start the server
+Create a new project with the Angular cli, navigate to the project folder and start the server.

 ```
 ng new angular5-dojo --skip-install (create all the files, don't download the modules yet)*